-This multi-peptide and nutrient-rich cream is enriched with four anti-aging peptides: Matrixyl® Synthe’6™, Syn-Coll®, AC DermaPeptide Revitalizing PF, and Proteasyl® TP Pea Peptide.
+This multi-peptide and nutrient-rich cream are enriched with four anti-aging peptides: Matrixyl® Synthe’6™, Syn-Coll®, AC DermaPeptide Revitalizing PF, and Proteasyl® TP Pea Peptide.
 However, from doing my research, these powerful ingredients would do better in an airless container, not a jar. :/

 The cream applies nicely on, and sinks in quite fast, but isn’t as hydrating as you’d think a product like this would be.
-It says only anti-aging, but I think those with a normal to oily skin type, like myself, does good with it.
-However, very dry skin would probably think it’s not moisturizing enough, and very oily skin types would find it too heavy… I find it just perfect!
+It says only anti-aging, but I think those with a normal to oily skin type, like myself, do good with it.
+However, people with very dry skin would probably think it’s not moisturizing enough, and very oily skin types would find it too heavy… I find it just perfect!

 I’m not fond of how it dries though.
-From the three face creams I’ve used from MyChelle (including the suncreen), they all seem to make your face feel like you got something on when you rub the palm of your hand on your face.
+From the three face creams I’ve used from MyChelle (including the sunscreen), they all seem to make your face feel like you got something on when you rub the palm of your hand on your face.
 Coming from a place of only using oils that makes your skin feel like skin, I’m not very fond of this finish on a moisturizer.